 "If they keep quiet, the stones will cry out."

-Perhaps Jesus meant that his love is so unconditional and overwhelming that if human voices fail, the most ordinary objects of the earth would be compelled to shout his praise?
-Could it be that Jesus is saying that even if we ignore God's historically documented method of revealing himself to us in the Bible - God born in a manger as a baby, miraculous healings of the blind and the deaf, prophecies fulfilled, testimonies of lives changed - God will cry out that he is God through any means possible, even stones?
+Perhaps Jesus meant that his love is so unconditional and overwhelming that if human voices fail, the most ordinary objects of the earth would have to shout his praise?
+Could it be that Jesus is saying that even if we ignore God's historically documented method of revealing himself to us in the Bible - God born in a manger as a baby, miraculous healings of the blind and the deaf, prophecies fulfilled, testimonies of lives changed - God will cry out that he is God through any means possible - even stones?
 Maybe Jesus is simply referring to creation's role in revealing God's reality in our world?
-Even if we, created in his image, are cold to him, the stones that he created will cry out to their creator.

 All of the above?